DigitalState/Core/src/Ds/Component/Security/README.md

 Consider the scenario below:

 - There is an entity class found at `AppBundle\Entity\Individual`, with the following properties: `uuid` and `createdAt`.
-- There is a CRUD api endpoint exposing the entity.
+- There is a CRUD api endpoint exposing the entity and is unprotected.
 - There is a Redis server caching database records.
-- There is an api endpoint exposing a clear-cache system functionality.
+- There is an api endpoint exposing a clear-cache system functionality and is unprotected.

 ### Generic